 How to Master Stranded Knitting with Free Tutorials & Patterns

 Do you love the look of stranded knitting but feel completely intimidated at the thought of trying it?
-You’re not alone!
 Try one of these free tutorials and patterns

-Oh, Victoria!
-I feel you, deeply.
+I felt this request deeply.
 For years I wanted to learn how to knit some of that gorgeous colorwork myself.
-Like you, I felt intimidated by it!
+Like Victoria, I was utterly intimidated by it!

-I have done stranded knitting a few times in my knitting life.
+I have done stranded knitting a small handful of times in my knitting life.
 The first time, it was…okay.
 It didn’t turn out as well as I would have liked, although my intended recipient was happy with it.
-The second time, it turned out much better.
-And I think it’s because the project was a lot smaller!
+The second time, it turned out much better (probably because the project was a lot smaller).

-The most recent stranded knitting project I did was a huge success.
-(You can see a photo of it in this article.)
+The most recent stranded knitting project I did was a huge success, and you can see it right here!
 I think my earlier attempts helped me.
-With this challenge I think it’s important to start small and work your way up.
+With this challenge, it’s a good idea to start small and work your way up.

-I think the best way to tackle this particular challenge would be to look at some tutorials first, and then find some reasonably simple patterns to test our skills.
-If you’re ready, Victoria — and anyone else who wants to learn — let’s dive in!
+Perhaps the best way to tackle this particular challenge is to check out some tutorials first, and then find some reasonably simple patterns to test our skills.

 Stranded Colorwork Tutorials